Meet the Loki Foundation

 View Key: d905563f1cc0eada663d0491c78637490a07bd95f4bdb794c20ba605c8a91b00

 The network was bootstrapped and mined for approximately an hour before the code was released.
 The first publicly minable block was block 154.
-All 154 blocks were mined to a wallet controlled by the LAG Foundation Ltd. The reason the software was not immediately released upon the network’s creation was to ensure that the network was stable and that transfers were working between Foundation wallets.
+All 154 premined blocks were mined to a wallet controlled by the LAG Foundation Ltd. The reason that the software was not immediately released upon the network’s creation was to ensure that the network was stable and that transfers were working between Foundation wallets.
 Though fairly inconsequential compared to the rest of the premine, the coins mined from these 154 blocks (approx 18,800 Loki) will be put to good use, as determined by the board of the Foundation in accordance with its constitution.

 Governance Wallet (BLOCK REWARD DESTINATION)